christophermayfield/thesisprogress/myupdates.md

 #November 11th, 2018

 I have been sick for the past few days.
 I haven't made any progress on anything.
 I hope to make some soon.

+#November 14th, 2018

+I still am feeling sick.
+I need some money so I decided to take a half day job at troy.
+I hope to wake up tomorrow and feel better and be able to get some work done.